jsandoval1/jsandoval1/README.md

       <br>Python
     </td>
     <td>
-      I have used Python for scripting, data analysis, and web development with Django and Flask.
+      Script, analyze data, and develop web applications with Python using Django and Flask.
     </td>
   </tr>
 </table>